This comparison simply includes all savings accounts.

 Co-operative Cashminder Account

-A basic account for people who may not qualify for other kinds of current account.
+A Cashminder is a basic account for people who may not qualify for other kinds of current account.
 You cannot open a Cashminder if you already hold a Co-operative Bank or Smile current account, unless you are in financial difficulty.

 - No overdraft facility, cheque book or monthly charge